 - 8 spring onions, finely sliced

-- 2 large red chillies, deseeded and finely sliced
+- 2 large red chilies, deseeded and finely sliced

 - 1 mango, peeled, destoned and diced finely

 - Cook the rice according to the instructions on the package.
-Leave to cool then place into the fridge for one hour.
+Leave to cool for 10 minutes then place into the refridgerator for one hour to cool completely.

 - Mix the herbs, olive oil, lemon juice, salt and pepper together in a bowl and set to one side.

 - When the rice is cold, stir in the spring onions, chilli, mango, dried apricots, dried cranberries and pomegranate seeds and mix well.

 - Pour over the the herby olive oil dressing and stir through the salad.
 Check the seasoning and add more lemon juice, salt and pepper as required.

 - If using the flaked almonds, stir some into the salad, reserving some to scatter over the top.

 Amount Per Serving: Calories: 249Total Fat: 14gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 12gCholesterol: 0mgSodium: 73mgCarbohydrates: 32gFiber: 4gSugar: 23gProtein: 4g